 5. Supported Deep Squat Or Malasana

-Malasana or deep squat is the traditional birthing pose.
+Malasana (or deep squat from yoga) is the traditional birthing pose.
 It helps open up the pelvic joints and strengthen the pelvic floor muscles.
-It is the best pose for labor.
+It is the best pose for labor but requires very high levels of flexibility in the hips and spine.

 - Place an exercise block or a small stool on a mat.

-- Stand with your feet wider than shoulder width apart.
+- Stand with your feet wider than hip width apart, toes turned out slightly.

 - Bend down from the waist and touch the floor.

-- Lower your hip and place it on the exercise block or the stool.
+- Lower your pelvis and place it on the exercise block or the stool.

 - Join your hands, keep your elbows against the knees, and gently push the knees out.